-- I. The distribution of marks is as follows: Max.
-Marks: 75+25 (Internal Assessment) - i) One experiment 30 Marks - ii) Brief Theory 15 Marks - iii) Viva-Voce 15 Marks - iv) Record (Practical file) 15 Marks - II.
+I. The distribution of marks is as follows: Max.
+Marks: 75+25 (Internal Assessment) i) One experiment 30 Marks

+II.
 There will be one sessions of 3 hours duration.
-The paper will have one session and will consist of 8 experiments out of which an examinee will mark 6 experiments and one of these is to be allotted by the external examiner. - III.
-Number of candidates in a group for practical examination should not exceed 12. - IV.
+The paper will have one session and will consist of 8 experiments out of which an examinee will mark 6 experiments and one of these is to be allotted by the external examiner.

+III.
+Number of candidates in a group for practical examination should not exceed 12.

+IV.
 In a single group no experiment be allotted to more than three examinee in any group.